OsiriX-Foundation/MediradOnto/XSD/README.md

 If you have a trouble use this website : https://www.xmlvalidation.com to see errors in your XML (Validate your XML againt the XSD schema used)

+You can convert the XSD schema as functions with PyXB (Python) ou JaXB (Java) fou use it in your program.